log-ox/log-ox.github.io/index.md

 ### 26 November onwards

 We will broadcast the conference throughout the week in a designated room.
-Details to follow...
+More coming soon.